 CHECKLIST SIDE OF BBO CARD

-- When completing the checklist, only check off the item that applies.
+•When completing the checklist, only check off the behaviour that applies to the task.
 If they do not apply, leave them blank.
-Do not check both Safe and At Risk on the same card, use separate cards for each. - Only check ONE observation per card (ex.
-Initial Action Eyes on Task) use another card for other observation for the same task.
+Do not check both Safe and At Risk on the same observation line.